 Harry Bitner Research Fellows Established in 2001 by Anne Bitner and Richard H. Gilden J.D.
 '71 in memory of Harry Bitner, the Edward Cornell Law Librarian from 1965 to 1976, this fund provides resources to bring a Distinguished Fellow, expert in law research, to the Law School for a residency lasting as long as two months, during which time the Fellow provides instruction and training to improve and optimize the research capabilities of Law Library staff.

-Also in 2014, the William C. and Joyce C. O'Neil Charitable Trust established an endowed faculty research fund in honor of the memory of Judge Albert Conway (1889-1969), New York State Court of Appeals Chief Judge.
-The Judge Albert Conway Memorial Fund for Legal Research supports scholarly research by a faculty member of Cornell Law School in an area of law important to the jurisprudence of Judge Conway, including legal ethics and professional responsibility; the administration of the courts; labor and employment law; civil rights, including free speech and freedom of religion; and the common law, including torts, contracts, and property.
+Judge Albert Conway Memorial Fund for Legal ResearchEstablished by gifts from the William C. and Joyce C. O'Neil Charitable Trust beginning in 2014, the Judge Albert Conway Memorial Fund for Faculty Research supports scholarly research by a faculty member of Cornell Law School in an area of law important to the jurisprudence of Judge Albert Conway, Chief Judge of the New York Court of Appeals.
+These areas include legal ethics and professional responsibility; the administration of the courts; labor and employment law; civil rights, including free speech and freedom of religion; and the common law, including torts, contracts, and property.